wJoenn/louisramosdev/content/blogs/frontend-webdev-from-beginner-to-developer.md

   <img src="https://img.youtube.com/vi/YrxBCBibVo0/maxresdefault.jpg" alt="Vue 3 for beginners youtube serie from TheNetNinja">
 </a>

-Again, TheNetNinja also has a more complete <a href="https://netninja.dev/p/build-websites-with-vue-3-firebase" target="_blank">paid version</a> of this tutorial which also dabs into <button class="embed" data-src="https://youtube.com/embed/vAoB4VbhRzM">Firebase</button> which is a tool I'll talk about soon.
+Again, TheNetNinja also has a more complete <a href="https://netninja.dev/p/build-websites-with-vue-3-firebase" target="_blank">paid version</a> of this tutorial and also dabs into <button class="embed" data-src="https://youtube.com/embed/vAoB4VbhRzM">Firebase</button> which is a tool I'll talk about soon.
 In this paid version he goes over more complex features and builds a few small projects, it's very well made so I recommend this one too.<br /><br />

 ### 9. Routing